jacbeth/Azure-Sentinel-Defender-labs/Lab02 - Anonymous Blob Access Detection & Misconfiguration Investigation/notes.md

 ### 3. Anonymous Access Testing

-- Copied the blob URL directly from the Azure portal.
-- Opened a private/incognito browser window.
-- Accessed the blob successfully without authentication, confirming the container was publicly accessible.
+- Copied the blob URL to a private browser window and refreshed multiple times to generate repeated anonymous events.
+The blob was accessed successfully without authentication, confirming the container was publicly accessible.

-- Refreshed the blob multiple times to generate repeated anonymous read events.
+#### **Observations**
-- Observation: Anonymous access does not require SAS tokens, keys, or Azure AD credentials.
+- Anonymous access does not require SAS tokens, keys, or Azure AD credentials.
+- When accessing the blob anonymously, the browser prompted a ‘Save As’ dialog box.
+This confirms that the blob was publicly accessible without authentication.

 ### 4. Log Ingestion Verification